-This report is submitted to satisfy the February 2016 requirement.
+This report is submitted to satisfy the February 2020 requirement.
 It is arranged as follows:

-- I. Introduction - II.
-Summary table of major expenditures - III.
-Details of each expenditure by tax type - IV.
-Appendix A: Comprehensive table of expenditures, revenue estimates - V. Appendix B: Compilation of tax credits not expected to be used in the current biennium
+- I. Introduction

+- II.
+Summary table of major expenditures

+- III.
+Details of each expenditure by tax type

 Methodology

 Overview

 The term "tax expenditure" may appear to be a contradiction.
 "Tax" denotes money coming into the government; "expenditure" denotes money going out.
 How can money be coming in and going out at the same time?